chriMay/Image_Harvester/readme.md

 ## Config-file (_config.ini_)

 If you use some settings very often you can change the default-settings in the config-file.
-Therefore just overwrite the values according to the parameter you want to change.
+Therefore just overwrite the values for the parameter you want to change.
 **Important info about parameters:**

 - FrameRate
   Unit: Hz

-- Exposure Time
+- ExposureTime
   Unit: µs (Microseconds)

 - Gain